OpenGeoHub/spatial-sampling-ml/docs/sampling.md

 ```

 Note: the k-means++ algorithm is of most interest for small sample sizes: _“for large
-sample sizes the extra time needed for computing the initial centres can become
+sample sizes the extra time needed for computing the initial centers can become
 substantial and may not outweigh the larger number of starts that can be afforded
 with the usual k-means algorithm for the same computing time”_ [@Brus2021sampling].
 The `kmeanspp` algorithm from the LICORS package is unfortunately quite computational